 This technical deep dive expands on the information in the Speculative Behavior of SWAPGS and Segment Registers disclosure.
+Refer to the list of affected processors for more details.

 In the IA-32 architecture, memory segmentation is used in the formation of physical memory addresses.
 Segment descriptors specify a base address (along with other attributes) for each segment, on which the rest of the physical address is built.
 The segment information is stored in a table in memory, and the individual segments are referenced by selectors that act as indices into this table.
 The architecture defines a set of segment registers (CS, SS, DS, ES, FS, and GS) that can each hold one selector value.
 One of these registers is either implicitly or explicitly used for every effective address memory access.
 More information on segmentation can be found in the Intel® 64 and IA-32 Architectures Software Developer Manual, Volume 3a, Chapter 3, Protected Mode Memory Management.